-1. I&M. Mr. Nollenberger explained the revenue allocation is based on the class cost of service study performed by Mr. Spaeth.
+- 1. I&M. Mr. Nollenberger explained the revenue allocation is based on the class cost of service study performed by Mr. Spaeth.
 Nollenberger Direct, 6.
 He explained the principles and objectives underlying I&M's proposed revenue allocation among the customer classes and stated that the Company's approach reduced the current level of inter-class revenue subsidies by 25%, while also ensuring that no class received a revenue decrease based on cost of service.
-Id., 7-8.

-- 2. OUCC.
+Id., 7-8. - 2.
+OUCC.
 Mr. Watkins proposed an alternative class revenue allocation methodology after considering the results of his various recommended class cost of service studies.
+Watkins Direct.
+36-39.

-Watkins Direct, 36-39. - 3.
-Intervenors.
-Joint Municipal Group witness Mancinelli disagreed with the Company's allocation condition that ensures that no tariff class receives a decrease in total revenues and recommended that street lighting rates be lowered to cost of service because adequate street lighting is provided by local governments and provides many public benefits, with the resulting shortfall prorated across all other rate classes.
+- 3. Intervenors.
+Joint Municipal Group witness Mancinelli disagreed with the Company's allocation condition that ensures that no tariff class receives a decrease in total revenues and recommended that street lighting rates be lowered, with the resulting shortfall prorated across all other rate classes.
 Mancinelli Direct, 40-43.
 CAC-INCAA witness Wallach proposed to (1) maintain base revenues at current levels (i.e., no increase or decrease) for those classes where the class cost of service studies show a revenue decrease at an equalized rate of return; and (2) increase base revenues for all other classes by the same percentage in order to recover any authorized revenue deficiency.
 Wallach Direct, 17.
 South Bend witness Seelye recommended that 50% of subsidies be eliminated and disagreed with the Company's proposal that no tariff class receive a decrease in total revenues.
 Seelye Direct, 3, 26.
 Auburn witness Rutter disagreed that the Company has moved all classes closer to earning the class average rate of return and recommended a rate of return for the SL class of 9.35%.
 Rutter, 8-10. - 4.
 Rebuttal.
 In rebuttal, Mr. Nollenberger showed that I&M's revenue allocation proposal makes progress towards reducing current inter-class subsidies, consistent with all parties' general interests.
 Nollenberger Rebuttal, 5-6.
 With respect to Mr. Seelye's recommendations, Mr. Nollenberger stated that while other customer classes are experiencing an average total revenue increase of more than 11%, it is reasonable to expect that no rate class receive a rate reduction.
 He added I&M's approach strikes a reasonable balance between reducing current subsidies and managing class impacts as compared to South Bend's proposal.
 Id. at 7.
 He explained Mr. Wallach's approach would make uneven progress towards mitigating the current level of inter-class subsidies.
 Nollenberger Rebuttal, 8. - 5.
 Discussion and Finding.
-We find I&M's proposed method of distributing its requested rate increase in a manner to reduce current interclass subsidies by 25%, however, we agree with Mr. Mancinelli that Street Lighting service provides an important public safety benefit.
-Therefore, we order that Street Lighting service have a 29.2% rate reduction, consistent with I&M's cost of service results.
-Nollenberger Direct, Att.
-MWN2 at 4. while also ensuring that no class received a revenue decrease based on cost of service The remainder of the subsidy reductions proposed by I&M, , isare a reasonable step toward cost-based rates and strikes the appropriate balance between progress toward eliminating interclass subsidies and a recognition of the rate impacts on the various tariff classes.
-Therefore, subject to our findings in Sections 15.A.4.(d) and 16.B.3. below, we approve Petitioner's proposal. - 15.
+We find I&M's proposed method of distributing its requested rate increase in a manner to reduce current interclass subsidies by 25%, while also ensuring that no class received a revenue decrease based on cost of service, is a reasonable step toward cost-based rates and strikes the appropriate balance between progress toward eliminating interclass subsidies and a recognition of the rate impacts on the various tariff classes.
+Therefore, we approve Petitioner's proposal. - 15.
 Rate Design.
 Mr. Nollenberger presented the rate design supporting I&M's proposed tariffs and explained in general, the Company's approach is to design rates and rate components that reflect the underlying costs of the Company.
 Nollenberger Direct, 9.
 He said this includes collecting fixed costs through fixed and/or demand charges and variable costs through energy charges whenever practical.
 Id.
 He also discussed rate design changes proposed for certain of I&M's riders.
 Id., 28-30.
 Based on the record presented, we find the Company's undisputed rate design proposals to be reasonable and should be approved.
 The disputed rate design issues are discussed below.